yusufcodes/beginnerjavascript/readme.md

 accumulator: The previous value from that instance of the reduce method
 currentValue: Current value that the reduce function is on

+**Parameters - for the actual .reduce() method:**
+functionToRun: This is the first parameter and can be written as an anonymous function, or an external method (callback)
+startingValue: Example with a number based reduce method this could be 0.
+With an object based method it could be an empty object to begin with.

 **Example:**

 ```js